4.6. Multi-Instance Object Dynamic

 };

-And then we can add an initialization function that fills the insts and temp_insts arrays contents:
+Next, create an initialization function to populate the insts and temp_insts arrays:

 void temperature_obj_init(void) {